Treehouse of Horror V: Production

-The showrunner David Mirkin attempted to put "as much blood and guts" into the episode as he could.
-This was because Mirkin was disappointed by complaints from Congress regarding the amount of violence in the show and their attempts for it to be censored.
+Disappointed by complaints from United States Congress regarding the amount of violence in The Simpsons and their subsequent censorship attempts, showrunner David Mirkin attempted to put "as much blood and guts" into the episode as he could.
 He later called it "the most [...] disturbing Halloween show ever".
-The opening sequence, in which Marge states the episode could not be shown and plays some live action stock footage, was also in reaction to this.
+The opening sequence, in which Marge states the episode could not be shown and plays some live-action stock footage, was also in reference to this.
 Mirkin said he thinks Halloween shows can be "scary as well as fun".

 This episode marked the end of the tradition of featuring humorous tombstones in the title sequence of Halloween episodes.
-The title sequence of this episode featured a tombstone reading "Amusing Tombstones", which was a sign that the writers could no longer devise ideas to use as humorous tombstone messages.
-Similar sequences were featured as introductions in all four preceding Treehouse of Horror episodes, but have not been featured since this episode.

-The staff also decided against the traditional continuation of featuring wraparound segments that were featured before each story in the preceding Treehouse of Horror episodes, to allow more time for the main stories.
+The title sequence featured a tombstone reading "Amusing Tombstones".
+The staff also abandoned the tradition of wraparound segments that were featured before each story in the preceding Halloween episodes, to allow more time for the main stories.